 Our technology, the JAA-F11 antibody is targeted immunotherapy addressing the critical need for safe and effective treatment for primary and metastatic Breast Cancer, including the unmet need for treatment of triple negative Breast Cancer.

-Our strategic plan is to bring humanized JAA-F11 to first-in human Breast Cancer trials and seek strategic pharmaceutical partnerships with the intent to license our technology.
+Our strategic plan is to bring humanized JAA-F11 to first-in human Breast and Lung Cancer trials and seek strategic pharmaceutical partnerships with the intent to license our technology.